← Back to articles

 E66.09Other obesity due to excess calories30.0–39.9Still valid

-Critical nuance — E66.813 vs E66.01: When a provider documents "Class 3 obesity," assign E66.813.
+Critical nuance, E66.813 vs E66.01: When a provider documents "Class 3 obesity," assign E66.813.
 When "morbid obesity" or "severe obesity" is documented without class specificity, assign E66.01.
 If both are documented together, use only E66.813 (more specific, per April 2025 Official Coding Guideline update).
 Do not report both simultaneously.
 This distinction also affects HCC risk adjustment: E66.811 and E66.812 do not risk-adjust under current payment models; E66.01 and E66.813 do.

-E66 obesity codes — complete reference
+E66 obesity codes, complete reference

 CodeDescriptionNotes

 E66.01Morbid (severe) obesity due to excess caloriesBMI ≥40, or BMI ≥35 with serious comorbidity.
 Requires documentation of "morbid" or "severe."
-Still the primary PA code for many insurers — do not abandon it.
+Still the primary PA code for many insurers, do not abandon it.

 E66.09Other obesity due to excess caloriesBMI 30–39.9.
-Less specific than new class codes — prefer E66.811/812 when class is documented.
+Less specific than new class codes, prefer E66.811/812 when class is documented.

 E66.1Drug-induced obesityUse when obesity is a medication side effect (e.g., antipsychotics, corticosteroids).
-Requires adverse effect coding — also report T codes for the causative drug.
+Requires adverse effect coding, also report T codes for the causative drug.

 E66.2Morbid obesity with alveolar hypoventilationObesity hypoventilation syndrome (OHS / Pickwickian syndrome).
 Separate from OSA.

 E66.3OverweightBMI 25.0–29.9.
-Not a qualifying code for GLP-1 PA on its own — must pair with qualifying comorbidity for BMI 27–29.9 indication.
+Not a qualifying code for GLP-1 PA on its own, must pair with qualifying comorbidity for BMI 27–29.9 indication.

 E66.811Obesity, Class 1FY2025 BMI 30–34.9.
 Use when "Class 1" is documented.

 E66.812Obesity, Class 2FY2025 BMI 35–39.9.
-Use when "Class 2" is documented.
+Use when "Class 2" is documented — including when comorbidities are present.
+List comorbidities as separate codes.
+See FY2026 update above.

-E66.813Obesity, Class 3FY2025 BMI ≥40.
-Use when "Class 3" is documented.
+E66.813Obesity, Class 3FY2025 BMI ≥40 only.
+Use when provider documents "Class 3 obesity."
 Preferred over E66.01 when class is specified.
+Do not use for BMI 35–39.9 — even with comorbidities; use E66.01 for that scenario instead.

-E66.9Obesity, unspecifiedAvoid — lowest specificity, weakest PA support, highest audit risk.
+E66.9Obesity, unspecifiedAvoid, lowest specificity, weakest PA support, highest audit risk.
 Use only when no other code applies.

 Primary vs secondary diagnosis: Code obesity as a primary diagnosis when it is the reason for the visit (obesity management visit, GLP-1 prescribing visit).
 Code it as a secondary diagnosis when treating another condition in a patient who has obesity.
-For GLP-1 PA submissions, obesity must appear as a listed diagnosis — its position on the claim is less critical than its presence and specificity.
+For GLP-1 PA submissions, obesity must appear as a listed diagnosis, its position on the claim is less critical than its presence and specificity.

 Z68 BMI codes

-Z68 codes are supplemental — they document the specific BMI value and must always be paired with an E66 code, never used alone.
+Z68 codes are supplemental, they document the specific BMI value and must always be paired with an E66 code, never used alone.
 Include a Z68 code on every claim where BMI is documented in the chart.

 CodeBMI range (adult)PA relevance

-Z68.27–Z68.2927.0–29.9Overweight with comorbidity — supports Wegovy/Zepbound BMI ≥27 indication
+Z68.27–Z68.2927.0–29.9Overweight with comorbidity, supports Wegovy/Zepbound BMI ≥27 indication

-Z68.30–Z68.3430.0–34.9Class 1 obesity — pair with E66.811 or E66.09
+Z68.30–Z68.3430.0–34.9Class 1 obesity, pair with E66.811 or E66.09

-Z68.35–Z68.3935.0–39.9Class 2 obesity — pair with E66.812 or E66.01 (with comorbidity)
+Z68.35–Z68.3935.0–39.9Class 2 obesity, pair with E66.812 or E66.01 (with comorbidity)

-Z68.4140.0–44.9Class 3 / morbid — pair with E66.813 or E66.01
+Z68.4140.0–44.9Class 3 / morbid, pair with E66.813 or E66.01

-Z68.4245.0–49.9Class 3 — pair with E66.813 or E66.01
+Z68.4245.0–49.9Class 3, pair with E66.813 or E66.01

-Z68.4350.0–59.9Class 3 — pair with E66.813 or E66.01
+Z68.4350.0–59.9Class 3, pair with E66.813 or E66.01

-Z68.4460.0–69.9Class 3 — pair with E66.813 or E66.01
+Z68.4460.0–69.9Class 3, pair with E66.813 or E66.01

-Z68.45≥70.0Class 3 — pair with E66.813 or E66.01
+Z68.45≥70.0Class 3, pair with E66.813 or E66.01

 Z68 codes are not standalone billable diagnoses.
 Submitting a Z68 code without a corresponding E66 code is a common denial trigger.
 The Z68 provides specificity; the E66 provides the diagnosis.
 Both are required on every obesity claim where BMI is documented.

-How to pair E66 + Z68 — clinical examples
+How to pair E66 + Z68, clinical examples

 Code pairing quick reference